 When you make the decision to accept and follow Christ, you become a beautiful new creature (2 Corinthians 5:17)—even if you don't feel it.
 The Christian life is all about dying to the selfish self we had before and being spiritually reborn to "walk in the newness of life" (Romans 6:4).
 Our thoughts should now focus on serving the One who saved us, not on the dead and rotting self that we have left behind.
 Our skin may feel the same, but the inside has been shined up with God's light.
 The old self is lifeless; the new self is alive.

-Still not sure if you're saved?
 Take a look at THIS ARTICLE or THIS ONE to get a little more clarification.
 But really, all you must do is believe that Jesus died to pay the ransom for your sinful soul.
 Have you done that?
 Yes?
 AWESOME.
 You're good to go!
 No?
-Then READ THIS for the goods on salvation.
+Then READ THIS for the 411 on salvation.